astrivant/polyad/docs/proposals/copolyad.md

 The planner must use the existing [mutation planning](../development/mutations.md) and [write pipeline](../development/write-pipeline.md) boundaries.
 A plan is a proposal against a particular state snapshot.
-Admission rejection, downstream deletion or changed evidence requires refreshed planning, not blind replay of the old writes.
+Admission rejection, downstream deletion or changed evidence requires refreshed planning before resubmission.

 Retries of one submission should reuse its idempotency identity.
 A changed composition should carry a new revision linked to the request it supersedes.